abhijat01/autodiff.light/README.md

 ## Jupyter notebooks

-Jupyter notebooks require pytorch.
-Any recent version should work.
+Jupyter notebooks require pytorch for most of the notebooks.
+There is one notebook that uses symy.
+You can skip this notebook if you do not wish to install sympy

 ## Running pyunit on command prompt